collinhover/kaiopua/plans/clarity/CLARITY.md

 ####I want to tell you why this matters

 ~
-Students are proficient in using digital tools to create websites, but do not understand what makes the tools work, yet they believe their proficiency is what matters
+Students are proficient in using digital tools to create websites, but do not understand the concepts behind the tools

 ~
 This is like knowing the answer to a math problem, but not knowing how or why that answer is the correct one